Eeli Aalto

-Eeli Alvar Aalto (born 6 February 1931 in Vyborg, Finland (present-day Russia) is a Finnish visual artist and television director.
+Eeli Alvar Aalto (born 6 February 1931 in Viipuri, Finland, present-day Vyborg, Russia) is a Finnish visual artist and television director.

 Youth

 During the Winter War, Eeli Aalto and his parents fled the war to the Pohjois-Pohjanmaa region, first to Liminka and then to Oulu.
 Eeli Aalto became acquainted with art at the age of 10 when he saw paintings by the Liminka-based artist Vilho Lampi.